Insurance underwriters decide if applications for insurance cover should be accepted and, if so, what the terms and conditions of that acceptance are

 - credit agencies.

-Many organisations now have call centre facilities, where staff deal with enquiries relating to low risk or the most common types of assessments.
-Unusual or higher level risks are then referred to underwriters as required.
+Many insurance companies have call centre facilities, where staff deal with enquiries relating to low risk or the most common types of assessments.
+Unusual or higher-level risks are then referred to underwriters as required.

 Look for job vacancies at: